Carcassonne, Avignon & Beautiful Provence

 What's IncludedFive nights’ carefully chosen bed and continental breakfast accommodation at the Ibis Carcassonne Est Hotel, Carcassonne (upgrade hotels available for a supplement)

 Return flights to France

 Fully escorted by a friendly, experienced tour manager

-A full day visit to majestic Avignon and the stunning Roman aqueduct, the Pont du Gard
+Experience a full day visit to majestic Avignon and the stunning Roman aqueduct, the Pont du Gard

-Delight cruise on the tree-lined Canal du Midi
+Board a delightful cruise on the tree-lined Canal du Midi

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.